soraxas/firmware/README.md

     - `arg5 - adr2` index of macro action to go to otherwise.
   - `resolveNextKeyId` will wait for next key press.
 When the next key is pressed, it will type a unique identifier identifying the pressed hardware key.
 - Conditions are checked before processing the rest of the command.
 If the condition does not hold, the rest of the command is skipped entirelly.
 If the command is evaluated multiple times (i.e., if it internally consists of multiple steps, such as the delay, which is evaluated repeatedly until the desired time has passed), the condition is evaluated only in the first iteration.
-  - `ifDoubletap/ifNotDoubletap` is true if previous played macro had the same index and finished at most 250ms ago
+  - `ifDoubletap/ifNotDoubletap` is true if the macro was started at most 300ms after start of another instance of the same macro.
   - `ifInterrupted/ifNotInterrupted` is true if a keystroke action or mouse action was triggered during macro runtime.
 Allows fake implementation of secondary roles.
 Also allows interruption of cycles.
   - `ifReleased/ifNotReleased` is true if the key which activated current macro has been released.
 If the key has been physically released but the release has been postponed by another key, the conditien yields false.
 If the key has been physically released and the postponing mode was initiated by this macro (e.g., `postponeKeys ifReleased goTo @2`), it returns non-postponed release state (i.e., true if there's a matching release event in the postponing queue).
   - `ifPending/ifNotPending <n>` is true if there is at least `n` postponed keys in the postponing queue.
 In context of postponing mechanism, this condition acts similar in place of ifInterrupted.